owenthereal/build-your-own-coding-agent/README.md

 # Nanocode: Build Your Own AI Coding Agent

-This is the companion code repository for [**Build a Coding Agent**](https://leanpub.com/build-your-own-coding-agent) — a book that teaches you how to build an autonomous AI coding agent from scratch using pure Python.
+This is the companion code repository for [**Build Your Own Coding Agent**](https://buildyourowncodingagent.com) — a book that teaches you how to build an autonomous AI coding agent from scratch using pure Python.

 No LangChain.
 No vector databases.
 No "orchestration frameworks."
 Just `requests`, `subprocess`, and code you can debug with `print()`.